Szmariu/animated-winter/README.md

 # animated-winter
-Webscrapping BoardGameGeek - top n boardgames and individual games.
+Webscrapping BoardGameGeek - top 10 000 boardgames.
 Done on BeautifulSoup and Selenium.